drewlinn/GummiBearKingdom/README.md

 ## Description

-This Web Application is designed
+	This Web Application is designed for the user to see information about a Candy Store called Gummi Bear Kingdom.
+They can View a list of their products, view information about an individual product, add a new products, update an existing product, or delete an existing product.

 ## Planning